Kebek: Under Esen Buqa

 In 1314 Esen Buqa put Kebek in charge of an army that was to invade the Ilkhanate.
-In January Kebek, together with allied Neguderi forces, crossed the Amu Darya into Ilkhanid territory and defeated an enemy army on the Murghab.
-The Chagatayid army then advanced as far as Herat, but then Kebek received an urgent summons from Esen Buqa, who needed help in repelling an invasion from the east by the Yuan Mongols.
+In January, together with allied Neguderi forces, Kebek crossed the Amu Darya into Ilkhanid territory and defeated an enemy army on the Murghab.
+The Chagatayid army then advanced as far as Herat, but then Kebek received urgent summons from Esen Buqa, who needed help in repelling an invasion from the east by the Yuan Mongols.
 Soon afterwards a Chagatayid prince, Yasa'ur, defected from Kebek's side and assisted the Ilkhans in defeating the Chagatayids.
-As a reward Yasa'ur was given lands in Afghanistan by the Ilkhan Öljeitü.
+As a reward, Yasa'ur was given lands in Afghanistan by the Ilkhan Öljeitü.

 Second reign

 Esen Buqa died some time around 1320 and Kebek succeeded him as khan.
 One of his first acts was to move against Yasa'ur, who had unsuccessfully rebelled against the Ilkhans and was therefore in a weak position; Kebek's forces defeated and killed him in June 1320.

 Kebek is known to have married two princesses from the court of the Khagan.
 He also sent annual tributes to the latter from 1323 onwards.
-Unlike his brother, Esen Buqa, Kebek avoided any conflict with Khagan and surrendered to Gegeen Khan, Emperor Yingzong of Yuan when the border skirmish broke out in 1323.
+Unlike his brother, Esen Buqa, Kebek avoided any conflict with the Khagan and surrendered to Gegeen Khan, Emperor Yingzong of Yuan when the border skirmish broke out in 1323.

 Aside from this early conflict, Kebek's second reign was largely peaceful.
 The adoption of a standard coinage for the entire khanate started at the latest under Kebek; in any case he supported its use.
 He was also interested in establishing a capital for himself, something his nomadic predecessors had seldom done.
 Qarshi became the capital city of the khanate during his lifetime.

-In around 1326 Kebek died and was succeeded by his brother Eljigidey.
+Around 1326 Kebek died and was succeeded by his brother Eljigidey.